micmejia/bible-dump/AMPC/Luke/Luke 10.md

-Then turning to His disciples, He said privately, Blessed (happy, [^d]to be envied) are those whose eyes see what you see!
+Then turning to His disciples, He said privately, Blessed (happy, to be envied) are those whose eyes see what you see!